heyoka/faxe-docs/docs/dfs_script_language/lambda_expressions.md

 ```
 In the above example `"topic"` is used to access the value of a field called `topic`
 from the current data_point and compared against the string `'ttop/grap/prec'`.

-Note here that literal string values are declared using single quotes,
+> Note here that literal string values are declared using single quotes,
-while double quotes are used to access the values of tags and fields.
+while double quotes are used to access the values of tags and fields within the current data_item.

-## !
+## Field paths
-As field and tag values can be deeply nested maps and lists, it is possible to use a `JSON-path` like syntax
+> As field and tag values can be deeply nested maps and lists, it is possible to use a `JSON-path` like syntax
 to reference them:

 Valid examples: